 5. What is your payment deposit structure?

-A deposit ensures that the photographer no longer accepts any bookings scheduled for the day of your wedding.
-First deposit is usually made at the time of the contract signing.
-An additonal deposit or a final payment is often due just before or after the wedding.
+A deposit ensures that your wedding date is secured.
+Along with the contract you will receive a retainer deposit invoice.
+Remaining total is due over two additional equal payments prior to your wedding day.
 If you need to amend the deposit structure for any reason, talk to the photographer.
 What ever the payment structure, please make sure that it is clearly included in the contract.

 6. Who will have rights to the pictures?